bvi1994/marko-giphy-keyboard/tutorial.md

 Go ahead and take a break, the next step is to get those two components working together to create our application. :)

-## Putting the Search Bar and Image Gallery Together
+## Part Three: Putting the Search Bar and Image Gallery Together {#part-three}

-Currently, we have two components that are useful for a GIF Keyboard.
+Currently, we have two components for a GIF Keyboard.
 Now we need to put those components together to get them functioning together!

 ### Application Level Component

 Recall the intended behavior for our application: GIFs should be searched as the user types.
-In a technical sense, this measns that requests should be made to the GIPHY address and the endpoint sure return images to be rendered on the application.
+In a technical sense, this means that requests should be made to the GIPHY address and the endpoint sure return images to be rendered on the application.

 Earlier, we have tested that our API Key and that we are able to make requests are working properly.
 We have imported them in each component.
 We only import them for testing purposes.
 Now, we will be importing them at the application level.